allegro/bigflow/docs/cli.md

 bigflow deploy-image --config dev
 ```

-Upload a Docker image imported from a `.tar` file with given path.
+Upload a Docker image imported from the `.tar` file with the given path.
 Configuration is passed via command line arguments,
 [service account](deployment.md#service-account-authentication) authentication: